shellspec/website/index.md

 ### 1. It's a BDD style

-shellspec is a BDD style testing framework.
+shellspec is a BDD style unit testing framework.
 You can write specifications with DSL that nearly to natural language.
 And also those DSL are structured and executable.

 shellspec is created inspired by rspec, and it has a DSL suitable for shell scripts.
 And it's a readability even if you are not familiar with shell scripts syntax.

-#### Comparison with other testing frameworks.
+#### Comparison with other unit testing frameworks.

 ##### Comparison with Bats